Dacada/thirty/BOGLE/exporter.md

 ## Vertices

-Vertices are outlined in the typical OpenGL fashion: 3 floats for the vertex coordinate, 2 floats for the texture coordinate.
+Vertices are outlined in the typical OpenGL fashion: 3 floats for the vertex coordinate, 2 floats for the texture coordinate, 3 floats for the normal.